sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/index.md

 ## Compatible with Sourcegraph products

 Cody is compatible to use with the other Sourcegraph products, like [Code Search](./../../code_search/index.md).
 You can use Cody's chat to ask questions about your codebase.
-When you run any search query, you'll find an **Ask Cody** button that takes you to Cody's default chat interface that you can use to ask questions about the codebase.
+When you run any search query and open a repository or file, you’ll find an **Ask Cody** button that takes you to Cody’s chat interface that you can use to ask questions about the codebase.

-On a free tier, you can use Cody chat with Code Search on ten public and one private repository.
-For enterprise users, Cody Chat extends to repositories indexed by your site administrator.

 [Read more in the Cody FAQs to learn more about such queries →](./../faq.md)